yobacca/natural-orderby/README.md

 ## License

-Licensed under the MIT License, Copyright © 2018 Olaf Ennen.
+Licensed under the MIT License, Copyright © 2018 - present Olaf Ennen.

 See [LICENSE](./LICENSE) for more information.